Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 "How would I do that?"

-The other two just looked at 'Ichael; Kor'kara's head tilted the other way, and Sofia's face looked a little sad, as well as wondering at the question.
+The other two just looked at 'Ichael; Kor'kara's head tilted the other way, and Sofia's face looked a little sad, as well as curious at the question.
 The moment stayed like this for a little bit as the sounds of the plaza continued on.

 "Well," Sofia started, her expression coming back to a smile, "first you should worry about healing up.
 And speaking of," she continued, walking backwards a few steps, "is there anywhere else you wanna walk?
 We've been standing still for a bit."